-Driftwood Outdoors: Conservation efforts lead to historic elk hunt
+DRIFTWOOD OUTDOORS: Conservation efforts lead to historic elk hunt

 Most of the elk live on Peck Ranch Conservation Area, which is located near Winona and consists of 23,763 acres of some of the most rugged country in Missouri.
 MDC purchased Peck Ranch back in 1945 with funds made available through the Pittman-Robertson Wildlife Restoration Act.
 Initially the property was used for wild turkey management.
 Now, it’ll be forever remembered as the location of one of our greatest wildlife restoration efforts, returning wild elk to their native landscape.

-The MDC recently held a webcast where they outlined the rules and regulations for the upcoming 2020 elk season.
+The MDC recently held a webcast where they outline the rules and regulations for the upcoming 2020 elk season.
 They announced there will be up to 10 tags available, only to Missouri residents, through a random lottery.
 The cost is $10 to take a chance.
 You can’t win if you don’t play.
 If you’re drawn, the cost of a license is $50.
-Applicants must be 11-years-old or older, and be hunter education certified if born after 1966.
+Applicants must be 11 years old or older, and be hunter education certified if born after 1966.

 There will be separate archery and firearms seasons.
 The archery portion begins the third Saturday in October and lasts nine days.
 The firearms portion begins the second Saturday in December and also lasts nine days.